Nuvio-Labs/docs/docs/instructor/resources.md

 Resources are the content that you want to add to your course.
 They can be text or files.

-Although any file can be added to a resource, ClassKit only allows for certain file types to be viewed in the browser.
+Although any file can be added to a resource, Acadea only allows for certain file types to be viewed in the browser.
 The following file types can be viewed in the browser:

 - Microsoft Word documents (.docx, .doc)
 - Microsoft Excel spreadsheets (.xlsx, .xls)